 The Remuneration Committee comprises three (3) members, all of them are independent non-executive directors.
 The Remuneration Committee assists the Board in its responsibilities in establishing a formal and transparent procedure for developing policy on the remuneration packages of the executive and non-executive directors.

-In 2018, the Committee held two (2) meetings on the following dates:
+In the financial year 2019, the Committee held two (2) meetings on 21 February 2019 and 21 November 2019.